paritytech/research/docs/Polkadot/protocols/NPoS/index.md

 Validators and nominators lock their tokens as collateral and receive staking rewards on a pro-rata basis.
 They may be slashed and lose their collateral if a supported validator engages in negligent or adversarial behavior.
 Nominators participate indirectly in the consensus protocol and have an economic incentive to closely monitor the evolving candidate set, helping ensure that only the most capable and trustworthy validators are elected.

-Visit our [overview page](1.%20Overview.md) to learn about NPoS, and read our [research paper](2.%20Paper.md) for an in-depth analysis.
+In the [overview page](1.%20Overview.md) you can learn about NPoS, and for an in-depth analysis you can read the [research paper](2.%20Paper.md).
 For more details on staking rewards, check out the [token economics research section](Polkadot/overview/2-token-economics.md), and learn about slashing in [this section](Polkadot/security/slashing/amounts.md).
-For a broader understanding of the staking process, expolore [Wiki pages](https://wiki.polkadot.network/docs/en/learn-staking).
+For a broader understanding of the staking process, explore [Wiki pages](https://wiki.polkadot.network/docs/en/learn-staking).

 Unlike other projects, Polkadot maintains complete independence between validator selection and [governance](https://wiki.polkadot.network/docs/en/learn-governance).
 In particular, users' rights to participate in governance are never delegated.